 Born and raised in Huntington, NY, Jeremy was inspired to act at the early age of 7 after his first glimpse of Robert Zemeckis’ imaginative Back to the Future.
 Theatre camp, voice classes, high school plays and studying theatre at the University of Delaware (PTTP) were a warm up before moving to LA .
 Summers off from college, Jeremy shacked up on his older brother’s couch in LA working full-time unpaid internships with major talent agencies & production companies while earning what he could at 5 am shifts at Starbucks.
 One month after college graduation, Jeremy settled full time in LA and nabbed consecutive production jobs at Paramount Studios.
 Soon after, he set out to follow his original inspiration, acting.

 Within the first couple of years, he nabbed his features includes including the Oscar & Golden Globe winning Letters From Iwo Jima (2006), directed by Clint Eastwood, the Sundance feature films Save Me (2007) with Judith Light and Good Dick (co-producer, 2008) starring Jason Ritter.
 He has co-starred in the indie-hit Rust Creek which was listed as Forbes Top 20 Films of 2019, the upcoming Samir (2019), played alongside Amy Adams in Moonlight Serenade and with Chris Evans and Michelle Monaghan in Playing It Cool.
 Recently, Jeremy wrote, produced and stars in the film On The Ride, which has played 25+ film festivals.
-He continuously to guest stars and recurs on many television in shows such as Devious Maids, Grey’s Anatomy, Animal Kingdom, Special, The Good Fight, Modern Family, The Fosters, The Mentalist, How I Met Your Mother, CSI, Bones, Castle, CSI:NY, Desperate Housewives, Veronica Mars, Angel and many more, including a slew of top commercials campaigns.
+He continuously to guest stars and recurs on many television in shows such as Grey’s Anatomy, Animal Kingdom, Special, The Good Fight, Modern Family, The Fosters, The Mentalist, How I Met Your Mother, CSI, Bones, Castle, CSI:NY, Desperate Housewives, Veronica Mars, Angel and many more, including a slew of top commercials campaigns.
 He also is a voice over actor in film, TV and video games such as Uncharted 4.